cseelye/pyirobot/README.rst

 There are other functions for getting the cleaning schedule, robot time, and various other settings, as well as the corresponding
 Set functions.

+Errors
+''''''

+Any error coming back from the robot's API is thrown as a ``RobotError``.
+Errors from networking/communication with the robot are thrown by ``requests`` and uncaught/unmodified by this library.

 Known Issues
 ============